 The next step is to generate Domain Name System (DNS) Records.
 After navigating to the Domain Authentication page, you will see text boxes titled Root Domain and Sending Domain.

 Your root domain is the domain that you want your emails to be sent from.
-For example, if your company is called Hello World, your sender domain may read: helloworld.com.
-This is automatically populated in Klaviyo, so you cannot modify this text.
+For example, if your company is called Hello World, your sender domain will be: helloworld.com.

-Your sending domain is the domain your customers will see your emails sent from in the email header.
-You will be able to modify the prefix before your main domain which will appear in gray here.
-Specify a subdomain (prefix) from which your emails should be sent.
+Your sending domain is the domain that your emails are sent from and will appear in the email header.
+In the box labeled Sending Domain, specify an arbitrary subdomain (prefix) from which your emails will be sent.